sausheong/easywiki/README.md

 You need these few things.

+### A Heroku account

+You will need to sign up for a Heroku account.
+If you are using the installation script, you will need to get the Heroku API key from https://dashboard.heroku.com/account before you start using the script.

 ### Facebook app

 EasyWiki integrates with Facebook for authentication.
 Create a Facebook app through http://developers.facebook.com.
 Then look out for the *App ID* and *App Secret*.
+If you are using the installation script, you will be asked for these two pieces of information.
+Please remember to set your Facebook app to integrate with your wiki through 'Website with Facebook Login', with the Site URL set to http://[your app name].herokuapp.com:80/

+If you have entered the wrong ID and secret, you can set them again.
 Use the values to set the environment variables *FACEBOOK_APP_ID* and *FACEBOOK_APP_SECRET* accordingly.

 Don't like Facebook?
 Deal with it, or modify it to integrate with what you like or write your own authentication mechanism.
 Simply change the `/auth/login` route and there you go.

-### Relational database

-I used Postgres, specifically, Heroku Postgres from http://postgres.heroku.com for persistent storage, along with DataMapper.
-They have a free dev database, if you don't feel like paying for one.
-Create the database string.
-It should be in the form `postgres://<username>:<password>@<hostname>:<port>/<database>`.
-The set the environment variable `POSTGRES_STRING`

 ## Whitelist of authors